Mindgreppers/lifemaker_web/content/page/literature/proposals/existence-is-coexistence.md

     * Space is transcendental; Every unit of Nature is based on Space which is its mediator.
 Without Space, Nature can not be.

 * Nature
-    * Infinite _manifest_ energy as eternal activity/vibration across different sub fields of Space.
+    * Infinite _manifest, relative_ energy as eternal activity/vibration across different sub fields of Space.
     * Nature has infinite conscious and non-conscious (material) units.
-    * Every unit of Nature is an activity of manifest energy in Space.
+    * Every unit of Nature is a (relative) activity of manifest energy in Space.
     * Every unit of Nature follows a certain templated constitution, which may or may not be permanent.
         * Each constitution has unique form, properties, innateness and inseparable essence (Dharma).
     * The nucleus of every unit is its mediator.
 Space is the mediator for the nuclei.
 Those units which don't have sub components or a nucleus (elementary particles like electrons, up and down quarks, neutrinos) have space as the direct mediator.